Day 4: #CRArthritis interviews from this year’s CRA & AHPA Annual Scientific Meeting

 Below is a summary of the interviews Arthritis Broadcast Network will be sharing today.
 Our guests include Drs Steven Katz, Jill Hall, Tom Appleton, Michelle Batthish, Karen Beattie, Mary De Vera, Meghan Pancucci, Megan Thomas, Anna Samson, Michael Kuluva, and Ellen Wang.

-Interview 18 – Part 1: The Great Debate - Emergency medical records (EMRs) save time for healthcare providers and improve quality of care with Dr. Steven Katz and Dr. Jill Hall
+Interview 18 – Part 1: The Great Debate - Electronic medical records (EMRs) save time for healthcare providers and improve quality of care with Dr. Steven Katz and Dr. Jill Hall

 Dr. Katz is an award-winning clinician, medical educator, researcher, and medical community leader.
 He is a Professor of Medicine at the University of Alberta, and the Director of the Division of Rheumatology and Section Head for Rheumatology for Alberta Health Services.
 Dr. Hall is a Clinical Associate Professor in the Faculty of Pharmacy and Pharmaceutical Sciences at the University of Alberta.

-Interview 19 – Part 2: The Great Debate - Emergency medical records (EMRs) do not save time for healthcare providers and improve quality of care with Dr. Tom Appleton
+Interview 19 – Part 2: The Great Debate - Electronic medical records (EMRs) do not save time for healthcare providers and improve quality of care with Dr. Tom Appleton

 Dr. Appleton is an Assistant Professor at Western University.
 He joined the Division of Rheumatology in 2016 as a Clinician Scientist and provides clinical service to patients with inflammatory disorders in addition to running the translational early osteoarthritis research program.

-In this interview, he outlines the opposition points he plans to use at this year’s Great Debate to argue against the efficacy of emergency medical records.
+In this interview, he outlines the opposition points he plans to use at this year’s Great Debate to argue against the efficacy of electronic medical records.

 Interview 20 – Patient and family engagement in rheumatology research with Dr. Michelle Batthish, Ms. Meghan Pancucci and Dr. Karen Beattie